 Accreditation

-In Australia, all public and private hospitals, day procedure services and most public dental practices must be accredited.
+In Australia, all public and private hospitals, day procedure services, public dental services and community health services must be accredited.

 Accredited health service organisations have demonstrated through an independent review that the organisation has implemented the safety and quality systems necessary to comply with relevant standards and ensure safe care.

-When you or someone you care for visits NMHS for a hospital or day procedure service, you expect to receive care that is safe.
+When you or someone you care for visits NMHS for a hospital, day procedure service, dental health or community health service, you can expect to receive care that is safe.

-The National Safety and Quality in Health Service (NSQHS) Standards define the elements of high-quality health care, continuous improvement and service delivery all Australian Health Services must achieve.
+The Australian Commission on Safety and Quality in Health Care (the Commission) have developed National Safety and Quality Standards that define the elements of high-quality health care, continuous improvement and service delivery which all Australian health services must achieve.

 Achievement of these standards is monitored and assessed by independent surveyors and for NMHS this is from the Australian Council on Healthcare Standards (ACHS) who visit the health service at least every three years.